-A more complete summary of the report is provided in Appendix D (see page 60).
-For a copy of the full report, visit vestcor.org/nbpspp.
+A more complete summary of the report is provided in Appendix C (see page 57).
+For a copy of the full report, visit nbpspp.ca.

 Risk Management Results

 As a shared risk plan, the NBPSPP is required to undergo a series of annual risk management tests to ensure its security and ability to provide long-term benefits to its members.
 The results of these tests may cause the need for short-term adjustments in any one year to help preserve the long-term financial health of the Plan.